 After the women had quieted down emotionally and become accustomed to their new surroundings, the cadres began their long and patient task of helping the prostitutes re-educate themselves.
 Literacy classes, political discussion groups and vocational courses were organized.
 The women were encouraged to tell about their bitter experiences in Grievance Meeting.
 At first many sat silent, afraid to stir up their painful memories.
-But once a few had taken the lead, thoughts freely for the first time in their lives.
-Later they held Accusation Meetings, at which the women brought charges against the brothel operators, carefully documenting their accounts of the sadistic brutality of their former
+But once a few had taken the lead, once they were confident of receiving sympathy instead of scorn when they laid bare their past, then their former sufferings poured forth in an irrepressible torrent of words as they expressed their thoughts freely for the first time in their lives.
+Later they held Accusation Meetings, at which the women brought charges against the brothel operators, carefully documenting their accounts of the sadistic brutality of their former owners.

-All but seventy-nine of the thousand-odd prostitutes were found to be infected with venereal diseases.
+All but seventy-nine of the thousand-odd prostitutes found to be infected with venereal diseases.
 Many were also drug addicts.
-The institute organized a medical department with a staff of 160 doctors, nurses and laboratory technicians to cure the women. playing upon the understandable The medical personnel worked long into each night, not even stopping to rest on Sundays.
-The government provided all necessary medical supplies, including such expensive drugs as penicillin.
+The institute organized a medical department with a staff of 160 doctors, nurses and laboratory technicians to cure the women.
+The medical personnel worked long into each night, not even stopping to rest on Sundays.
+The governprovided all necessary medical supplies, including such expensive drugs as penicillin.